buddhist-uni/buddhist-uni.github.io/_content/papers/exclusive-reliance-on-reasoning-as-mere-belief_dhammadinna.md

 > True confidence only comes about once the teachings have led the disciple to personal verification of their efficacy.

-Faith as a starting point for the realization of truth.
+Faith is a starting point for the realization of truth.